ALaks96/ALaks96/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MLOps & Computer Vision
+- 🔭 I’m currently working as data scientist for Polar Analytics
-- 🌱 I’m currently learning Rust & C#
-- 👯 I’m looking to collaborate on Docker optimization (for AI on Edge runtime)

 **My profile:**